 - Eggplant and Chickpea Curry from Amelia Freer

 Easy Chickpea Coconut Milk Curry with Broccoli

-- 1 lb broccoli, cut into small florets and stalks diced
+- 1 pound broccoli, stems diced, rest cut into small florets

-- 2 inch piece fresh ginger, peeled and minced (about 2 tbsp)
+- 2 inch piece ginger, peeled and chopped

-- 2 inch piece fresh turmeric, peeled and minced
+- 2 inch piece fresh turmeric, peeled and chopped

 - 1 cup water